ayyrickay/iot-gym/README.md

 ### displayName
-The natural-language, human-readable and plain-text keyword or phrase describing the mood.
+The natural-language, human-readable and plain-text keyword or phrase identifying the actor.
 HTML markup MUST NOT be included.

 This property has the type `String`.